diffblue/gitlab/doc/api/graphql/reference/index.md

 ### `Query.package`

 Find a package.
 This field can only be resolved for one query in any single request.
+Returns `null` if a package has no `default` status.

 Returns [`PackageDetailsType`](#packagedetailstype).